 You have the opportunity to give back to AU

-American University's Students Today, Alumni Tomorrow (STAT) committee plays an important role in student philanthropy and serves a variety of purposes.
-The committee:
+American University's Student Philanthropy Council (SPC) plays an important role in student philanthropy and serves a variety of purposes.
+The council:

 - Promotes the importance of philanthropy and active engagement with American University.

 - Highlights the resources provided to students by the American University alumni network.